 Diagnosing a comatose state and determining the long-term prognosis of the patient is a critical step in pursuing a medical malpractice claim.
-An Ohio brain injury lawyer can help the family assess what medical evidence is needed to prove the cause and effect of the damage, and determine their next steps when filing a medical malpractice claim.
+A Cleveland brain injury lawyer can help the family assess what medical evidence is needed to prove the cause and effect of the damage and determine their next steps when filing a medical malpractice claim.

-When medical negligence is confirmed, Ohio medical malpractice attorney, Chris Mellino will get to the real purpose of the lawsuit – seeking justice for the patient.
+When medical negligence is confirmed, our team will get to the real purpose of the lawsuit—seeking justice for the patient.
 Depending on the state of the patient and the prognosis for recovery, a family may seek a claim for compensation for long-term damages and suffering or a wrongful death claim.